tonyrog/remake/README.md

 Clone remake.git anywhere and make sure remake can be found in PATH.

-In .emacs add this line to make remake the default make command
+In .emacs, add this line to make remake the default 'compile command

     (setq compile-command "remake")

+(remake has no connection to the erlang-mode what so ever)

 Features
 ========